Skip to main content

 The LOC Cranioband Lite

-Our most advanced 3D-printed cranial remoulding helmet for treatment post craniosynostosis surgery
+Our most advanced 3D-printed cranial remoulding helmet for therapy after craniosynostosis surgery

 • Better ventilation